bibliosansfrontieres/doc-ideasbox-handbook/pages/03.electricity-in-the-box/default.en.md

 * A few other devices, depending on their consumption of the 12 V -&gt; 220 V converter.
 Since it can only supply 800 watts, it is necessary to limit the number of devices connected to it when the box is on battery.
 Example usage: Television \(35 W\) + 2 computers \(374 W each\) = 773 W.

 >>>>>We strongly suggest that you **do not plug the 18 port USB charger** directly into the **12 V -&gt; 220 V converter** because this will drain the battery rapidly.
 We suggest that you instead recharge the tablets at night or when you have access to the 220-V main supply.

-**Generator Maintenance**:
-Drain the generator every 80 H (about once a month).
-It is important to note the hours of operation to keep track of generator usage.

 ## Simplified Diagram
 This diagram illustrates how the battery charger is used alongside the 12 V -> 220 V converter.